maddjester/MaddHub/README.md

 [![MaddHub Trailer](http://img.youtube.com/vi/046a0ojoIFI/0.jpg)](http://www.youtube.com/watch?v=046a0ojoIFI)

 # **This project is no longer being maintained.**
+## Feel free to fork it and modify and continue my legacy if you will...

 ## A Roblox Script Hub supporting 11 games.
 ### Visit the MaddHub website for more detailed information.